Jeff-Russ/gfunc-gem/README.md

 Gfunc is a small collection of multi-purpose utilities by Jeff-Russ

-GFunc == Global Functions and yes, I know that "top-level functions" are actually methods of the Object class but I'd rather the name be a reference to G-funk than METHAMPHETAMINE.
+GFunc == Global Functions and yes, I know that "top-level functions" are actually methods of the Object class but Gmeth?
+I'd rather the name be a reference to G-funk than METHAMPHETAMINE.

 Here, have a list of all the methods: